Viclaww/followup-v2/README.md

 Simply visit the [Lovable Project](https://lovable.dev/projects/8f828c7f-7417-42cb-9b25-842cff1c0a4d) and start prompting.

 Changes made via Lovable will be committed automatically to this repo.

+**Use AI-Driven Workflow** 🆕

+1. Create a GitHub issue using the AI templates
+2. Add the `ai-implement` label
+3. Wait for AI to implement, test, and create a PR
+4. Review and merge!

 **Use your preferred IDE**